sc-adams/Cross-Platform-Game-Engine-CPP/README.md

     textures.push_back(metalTexture);
 ```

 We access our textures vector through an index (r or t).
-We can scroll through these textures with a key press (if desired, see the input function in this [repo](https://github.com/sheraadams/OpenGL-Sims-Mode), or through a slider with ImGui.
+We can scroll through these textures with a key press (if desired, see the input function or through a slider with ImGui.
 ```cpp
         Objects book1;
         book1.link(sizeof(vertices), vertices);